Pulmonary angiography is a test to see how blood flows through the lung.

 How the Test is Performed

-This test is done in a special unit of a hospital.
+This test is done at a hospital.
 You will be asked to lie on an x-ray table.

 - Before the test starts, you will be given a mild sedative to help you relax.

-- An area of your body, usually the arm or groin, is cleaned and numbed with a local numbing medicine (anesthetic).
+- An area of your body, most often the arm or groin, is cleaned and numbed with a local numbing medicine (anesthetic).